M7mdSh3banX/Image-Processing-Python/README.md

 # Image Processing with Python
-> This repository intends to cover all examples about image processing with python3
+> This repository intends to cover all topics about image processing with python3
 ----

 <p align="center">